Basis of Assessment

 occurs at the end of the Clerkship Level.

-- National Board of Medical Examiners Basic Science Subject Examination: Each student must take this examination near the completion of the Foundations Level.
+- National Board of Medical Examiners Comprehensive Basic Science Exam (CBSE): Each student must take this examination near the completion of the Foundations Level.
+This exam is formative only.

 - USMLE Step Examinations: Students must take and pass The United States Medical Licensure Examination Steps 1 and 2CK.

 - Student total performance is continuously assessed.

 - The MSPE is a summative evaluation of a student’s academic and clinical work during medical school.

 - All grades and narrative comments are included in the student’s academic file.
 Students have the right to review their files in accordance with general university policy at any time.
 Students will be apprised of their overall performance